Everything you need to sell online

 Please enter a valid email address

-Work With Other Local Businesses
+Work with Other Local Businesses

-When it comes to marketing your local business, the larger your network the easier targeting your local market will be.
 Start by considering all the services your business uses regularly.
 Look at what companies you use, and if there are some good local alternatives consider switching over to those businesses.
 After moving over some of your business to utilize other local businesses you will build up contact information and grow your local network.

-If you have a physical location, then working with small, up-and-coming local businesses is a great way to gain more customers and get some foot traffic.
 Depending on your store and building, you may have the perfect space to allow a new local business to have a pop-up store in your building.
 This will allow you to grow your local network as well as increase foot traffic into your store.
-For instance, if you allow a new local coffee business to set up a small pop-up shop, customers that may have just passed your store might stop in for the coffee and potentially purchase something from you.

 When you start engaging and reaching out to other local businesses you would be surprised by the local marketing and promotional opportunities that come up.
 When you bring consistent business to your own local community, you will also benefit by creating a large local network.